 Which is your favorite medium to work with and why?

 What’s your history with horses?
-Tell us a little bit about the most important horses in your life.
+Tell me a little bit about the most important horses in your life.

 What is your favorite part of your being an artist?
 Any parts you don’t enjoy quite as much?